BBC-Esq/Georgia_Caselaw_Viewer/README.md

 # ⚖️ Caselaw Viewer

 A powerful desktop application for legal professionals to search, analyze, and interact with court case databases using AI.
+- Note, please contact me directly at bbc@chintellalaw.com for the database of cases itself necessary for this program to work.

 ---